nicovandenhooff/project-euler/README.md

 # Project Euler

-A repository that contains my solutions to a selection of project Euler problems, written in Python.
-Some solutions make use of
+A repository that contains my solutions to a selection of [Project Euler](https://projecteuler.net/) problems, written in Python.

-NumPy.
+As I'm in the field of data science, I opt to try to use [NumPy](https://numpy.org/) as much as possible in my solutions.

+## Solutions

+This folder contains python files for each solution.

 ## Data

-Contains any files required for a given solution.
+This folder contains any files required for a given solution.

-## Solutions
-Contains python files for each solution